ronald-tchuekou/jego-app/README.md

 ## 🚀 Overview

 Jego App is a comprehensive Next.js application designed for managing job postings, company appointments, and business operations.
-The platform supports multiple user roles including administrators, company admins, company agents, and regular users, each with specific permissions and dashboards.
+The platform supports multiple user roles including administrators, company admins and company agents, each with specific permissions and dashboards.

 ## 🛠 Tech Stack